AlgyJr/ios_guides/Custom-Views.md

 the same name as your class, so we'll also name it `CaptionableImageView` (the `.xib extension gets added automatically).

-We can now open the nib and the image view, label background, and label to our top-level view in interface builder.
+We can now open the nib and add the image view, label background, and label to our top-level view in interface builder.
 In this case we'll also add auto layout constraints so that our image expands with with the top-level view and the label and label background are pinned to the